EU bank agency pledges to curb improper lobbying

 The Irish former journalist has, in the past, faced internal EU criticism for playing hardball on sensitive issues.

-But Campa, the EBA chief, for one, voiced approval of her tough approach to protecting the EU's good name despite his AFME red face.
+But Campa, the EBA chief, for one, voiced approval of her tough approach to protecting the EU's good name despite his own AFME red face.

 "The EBA agrees fully with your [O'Reilly's] statement that maintaining public trust is an important interest of the EBA, and that citizens need to be reassured that the EBA is taking all possible steps to ensure that it remains independent from the banking sector," he said in his letter.